 Each year you can get a copy of your credit report from each of the three credit bureaus for free.
 You can also receive a free credit report if you are denied credit or employment based on information found in your credit report.

 While you are not entitled to a free credit score by the government, Lexington Law offers a free credit score as well as a free credit consultation.
 You can reach them at 1 (800) 220-0084.
 Otherwise, you can pay to get access to your FICO score or check to see if your credit card company or bank offers free access.

 Because TransUnion, Equifax, and Experian may not have the same information reported, it’s essential to order all three credit reports to get a full picture of where you stand.
 Some creditors may only report to one or two credit reporting agencies instead of all three.

 Later on, as you keep your credit report clean going forward, you may want to stagger your free requests in order to keep a current picture of where you stand throughout the year.

 If you’re about to apply for major credit like a car loan or mortgage, you may want to check all three credit reports at once as part of your preparation.
 Once you have your credit reports, highlight the entries that are currently negatively impacting your scores and get ready to prioritize.

 3. Identify Your Biggest Problems

-If there are any errors in the way these negative items are reported, such as the dates, the amounts, or other discrepancies, you can dispute these items both legally and ethically.
+If there are any errors in the way negative information is reported, such as the dates, the amounts, or other discrepancies, you can dispute these items both legally and ethically.